-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 10. I shall not elaborate the psychological aspect of emotions in depth, instead, I shall concern myself, with the philosophical aspect that the Oracle defines as emotions.

-11. Aristotle had believed that emotions were an intrinsic component of virtue.
+11. Aristotle had believed whilom that our emotions were an intrinsic component of virtue.

 12. In the Aristotelian view all emotions correspond to our desires and capacities to feel.

-13. Without them, we would be nothing more than heartless beings of indifference.
+13. Without them, we would be nothing more than heartless beings of indifference and philautia.

 14. Even though our thoughts would be somewhat tangible, the expression would be impalpable.

-15. There are numerous theories about the origin and cause of emotions, but philosophy recognises the thought they are connective with the mind.
+15. There are numerous theories about the origin and cause of emotions, but philosophy recognises the concept that they are connective with the mind.